-This program is for the student whose interests are divided between the two fields and whose goals are not served by a major in either classics or religion.
+This program is for the student whose interests are divided between the fields of religion and ancient Mediterranean studies.
 The primary fields for which the program is well suited are early Christianity (including Byzantine and medieval Christianity), Judaism in the Hellenistic period or under the Roman Empire, and pagan Greek and Roman religious practice.
-Before the junior year, the student considering this program should consult with a member of the Classics–Religion Interdisciplinary Committee.
+Before the junior year, the student considering this program should consult with a member of the Religion and Ancient Mediterranean Studies Interdisciplinary Committee.
 A request for acceptance into the major should include a statement describing the student’s rationale for combining the two fields.

 Requirements for the Major

 1. Three units of Greek or Latin at the 300 level.

 2. Two units of ancient Mediterranean studies in ancient history or archaeology.